vaclav/Physics/README.md

 ## Contribute

 A list of features to add or issues to fix is located in the [TODO.md](./TODO.md) file.
 You may also check the github issues of this repository.

+## Authors

+This project was realised by [Clément de La Bourdonnaye](https://github.com/banilaste) with the help of [Vaclav Pech](https://github.com/vaclav).
+For any questions on the language, you can send an email to [cle.bourdonnaye@gmail.com](mailto:cle.bourdonnaye@gmail.com).